Karen Sheperd

-Karen Sheperd (born November 12, 1961) is an American actress and martial artist with an extensive career in film, theatre and television.
+Karen Sheperd is an American actress and martial artist with an extensive career in film, theatre and television.

 In 1979, Sheperd was the first woman to hold the title of #1 Women's Black Belt Forms Champion for the "Karate Illustrated" ratings, a title she retained again in 1980.
 Sheperd was also the first woman to be rated #1 Women's Black Belt Forms competitor in the "STAR System" ratings in 1980.

 Career

 Acting

 During her reign as the #1 Women's Black Belt forms champion, Sheperd received an offer from Tadashi Yamashita to star in The Shinobi Ninja.
 She retired from competition to accept this offer, becoming the first American female martial artist to become an action film star.

 After filming Shinobi Ninja in Japan in 1981, Sheperd relocated to study acting in Los Angeles, California.

 A few of the films she subsequently starred in are: